-Building awareness and ability to identify symptoms of mental health issues in individuals within the workplace is a profoundly important skill for employees, leaders, and managers.
+Building awareness and the ability to identify symptoms of mental health issues in individuals within the workplace is a profoundly important skill for employees, leaders, and managers.
 At present, Ireland has the third highest recorded mental health illnesses in Europe (The Health at a Glance Report, 2016) and the chances are employees within your company are experiencing mental health difficulties.
 In this article will explore how to spot signs of mental ill-health among employees.

 A proactive approach is required from employees, leaders, and management due to various factors discouraging individuals from seeking support within the workplace, such as the existence of shame and stigma attached to mental health problems.
-Sometimes employees might be afraid of the concept of mental health problems, and therefore don’t reach out to their team or manager for support.
-Furthermore, some employees might not be aware that they’re experiencing a mental health difficulty.
-Mental health issues left untreated can have costly effects on the individual and the employer, such as loss of productivity, high absenteeism (Bhui, et al, 2016), low team morale, and high turnover rates to mention a few.
+Sometimes employees might be afraid of the concept of mental health problems and therefore don’t reach out to their team or manager for support.
+Furthermore, some employees might not be aware that they’re experiencing mental health difficulties.
+Mental health issues left untreated can have costly effects on the individual and the employer, such as loss of productivity, high absenteeism, low team morale, and high turnover rates to mention a few.

-The first step in building awareness of mental health issues is to familiarize oneself with common mental health problems, such as: anxiety, depression, stress and how symptoms might present in the workplace.
+The first step in building awareness of mental health issues is to familiarize oneself with common mental health problems, such as anxiety, depression, and stress and how symptoms might present in the workplace.
 Below is a list of how to spot signs of mental ill-health among employeescommon mental health symptoms might manifest in the workplace.

 Signs someone might be struggling to cope in the workplace: